Matthew Rabin: Background

-Rabin was the Edward G. and Nancy S. Jordan Professor of Economics at the University of California, Berkeley Economics Department for 25 years before moving to Harvard.
-He received a Bachelor of Arts in Economics and Mathematics from University of Wisconsin–Madison in 1984 and PhD in Economics from MIT in 1989.
-Before entering MIT, he was a research student at the London School of Economics.
+Rabin received a Bachelor of Arts in Economics and Mathematics from the University of Wisconsin–Madison in 1984.
+He subsequently studied at the London School of Economics as a graduate research student before entering the Massachusetts Institute of Technology, where he received his PhD in economics in 1989.
+The same year, he joined the economics faculty at the University of California, Berkeley as an assistant professor.
+He was promoted to full professor in 1999 and held the Edward G. and Nancy S. Jordan Professorship of Economics from 2003 to 2014.
+After 25 years at Berkeley, he moved to Harvard University in 2014 as the Pershing Square Professor of Behavioral Economics.
 He is a member of the Russell Sage Foundation Behavioral Economics Roundtable and co-organizer of the Russell Sage Summer Institute in Behavioral Economics.
-Rabin has also been a visiting professor at M.I.T., London School of Economics, Northwestern, Harvard, and Caltech, and a visiting scholar at the Center for Advanced Study in Behavioral Sciences at Stanford, and the Russell Sage Foundation.
+Rabin has also held visiting positions at MIT, the London School of Economics, Northwestern University, Harvard, and the California Institute of Technology, and has been a visiting scholar at the Center for Advanced Study in the Behavioral Sciences at Stanford University and the Russell Sage Foundation.